-University officials Wednes- with disorderly conduct as well Sheriff Russell D. Chaney tion in an attempt to determine filed the disorderly conduct how many of the persons ar- charge against Steve Jackson of Champaign alleging that he One University official at the directed loud and profane lancounty courthouse indicated his guage at authorities while he
+Sheriff Russell D. Chaney tion in an attempt to determine filed the disorderly conduct how many of the persons ar- charge against Steve Jackson of Champaign alleging that he One University official at the directed loud and profane lancounty courthouse indicated his guage at authorities while he

-Jackson is one of about 50 Champaign - Urbana residents However, University Security who are students in the "Proj-The Next Move
+Jackson is one of about 50 Champaign - Urbana residents However, University Security who are students in the "Proj-

+The Next Move

 Next move in the legal action against the students will come Sept.
-26 when they appear in they have obtained their own attorneys or want the court to appoint lawyers for them.
+26 when they appear in the record office, no one will court to indicate whether they they have obtained their own attorneys or want the court to appoint lawyers for them.

-Prof. Stuart Nagel, co-director of the Champaign County Legal Services Agnecy, said Tuesday "strategy meeting" at the UI College of Law to decide how the defendants are to be represented.
+Prof. Stuart Nagel, co-director of the Champaign County Legal Services Agnecy, said Tuesday raignment was completed, one afternoon there would be a "strategy meeting" at the UI College of Law to decide how the defendants are to be represented.